 “Your training isn’t over until you have fueled your recovery.”

-We will never get faster, stronger or fitter by sitting on the couch we must not forget that training does damage and that recovery is how we become stronger, faster and fitter!
+We will never get faster, stronger, or fitter by sitting on the couch we must not forget that training does damage and that recovery is how we become stronger, faster, and fitter!
 Recovery starts with nutrition and the appropriate rest in order to make the adaptations that lead to progress, PRs, and podiums.

 Nutrition doesn’t have to be complicated especially when it comes to recovery.
-Just 8-12oz of good old fashioned chocolate milk is often enough for recovery but it can be better!
-I add Whey Protein Isolate, Collagen and sometimes coffee to improve the quality of recovery.
+Just 8-12oz of good old-fashioned chocolate milk is often enough for recovery but it can be better!
+I add Whey Protein Isolate, Collagen, and sometimes coffee to improve the quality of recovery.

 Fast-acting whey protein concentrate or isolate will quickly be digested and go to work fast on repairing damaged muscle tissue whereas the collagen will go to work repairing the damage done to joints.
-The caffeine in chocolate and coffee has also shown to improve the uptake of carbohydrates.
+The caffeine in chocolate and coffee has also been shown to improve the uptake of carbohydrates.
 Caffeine can also decrease the pain experienced from delayed onset muscle soreness but will likely require you to consume caffeine prior to training and racing to accomplish this.

 Optimally you want to consume the following recipe is within 20 minutes of completing your training or race.

 I only recommend consuming a recovery drink of any kind after long-duration training sessions lasting greater than 2 hours or intense sessions 1 hour or longer.
 Intense sessions would also include competing in races lasting longer than 20 minutes.